Rapid Breathing: Causes, Types & Prevention

 • ACD is a serious complication of diabetes and is also considered a medical emergency.
 Hyperventilation because diabetes requires oxygen therapy and electrolytes.

-If you experience rapid, shallow breathing as a symptom of an anxiety attack, your doctor will probably recommend a combination of anti-anxiety medication and medication.
+If you experience rapid, shallow breathing as a symptom of an anxiety attack, your doctor will probably recommend a combination of anti-anxiety medication and other medications.
 These drugs can include:

 If you are still breathing rapidly and the above treatments do not work, your doctor may prescribe beta-blocker medicine to correct your breathing, such as acebutolol, atenolol, or bisoprolol.